marionb/OEREB_Data_Import/README.md

 To load only a single Theme you can either configure the `FEDTHEMES.csv` or use directly the script `loaddata.sh`

+### Using Docker:

-With `docker-compose.yaml` an empty example DB is provided that can be used to test writing data using the scripts.
+The `docker-compose.yaml` contains an empty example DB is provided as well as a container which launches the script.
+To run:

+1. Create a `.env` (an example is given in `sample.env`).
+Specify another DB connection if needed
+2. Run:
+    ```
+    $ docker compose up --build
+    ```
+3. The container logs show if a theme could not be imported.

 ## Update the script in a local project